COhsrt/scavenger-tools/Readme.md

 ### Step by Step
 #### install using .zip file
 Keeping this up to date is a bit of a hassle, but you can [download](https://github.com/COhsrt/scavenger-tools/archive/master.zip) this repository as zip.
-Just type
+Just execute this as root:

 ``
-mkdir -p /root/sources		# generate directory for sources if it doesnt exist (as root) cd /root/sources		# change to the directory wget https://github.com/COhsrt/scavenger-tools/archive/master.zip unzip master.zip
+mkdir -p /root/sources
+cd /root/sources
+wget https://github.com/COhsrt/scavenger-tools/archive/master.zip
+unzip master.zip
 ``